Q: What is isotretinoin?

 Q: What is the most important information I should know about Accutane (isotretinoin)?

-A: Accutane can cause serious side effects.
-Most of these side effects do subside in a few days or weeks after use of Accutane is ceased, but you should talk to your doctor if they last for more than a few weeks.
-Because some of Accutane's more serious side effects show up in blood tests, some doctor visits may involve such tests.
-Your acne may get worse when you start using Accutane, so your doctor may have you use other medicines along with Accutane at the beginning of your treatment.
+A: Accutane has been linked to certain serious side effects.
+However, most of these side effects generally disappear after Accutane use has ended.
+You should talk to your doctor if they last for more than a few weeks.
+In addition, your acne may actually get worse when you start using Accutane, so your doctor may have you use other medicines along with Accutane at the beginning of your treatment.

 Q: What are some important considerations for women who are taking or considering Accutane (isotretinoin)?